pangolindex/exchange-contracts/contracts/staking-positions/README.md

 and the only purpose of the pool is to divert its share of rewards to a single address.
 This can allow us to divert emissions to partners, or have a separate contract that manages ERC721 staking.

+`PangoChef` is mainly written for PangolinPair tokens.
+The total staked amount limit of `type(uint104).max` is likely to be sufficient for most pair tokens.
+Weird tokens (rebasing tokens, fee-on-transfer tokens, and quintillion-supply meme tokens) are not supported.

-## Notes on Code Style
+## Notes on Unchecked Math and Overflow/Underflow

-We are aware that solc do not check for truncation when type casting.
+We are aware that solc does not check for truncation when type casting.
 The code is deliberately written such that either by input sanitization, or by basic assumptions about current timestamp, there should be no truncation.
 The same reasoning goes for the use of unchecked blocks.

+As an example regarding input sanitization, there is a limit of `type(uint96).max` on total rewards that can be added.
+This limit is *unlikely* to be reached (*unlikely*, because even though PNG supply fits 96 bits, the limit can theoretically be reached by rewards getting cycled back to the contract), but it allows us to determine for certain or only with assumptions about `block.timestamp`, that calculations cannot overflow.

+Note that when using unchecked math, we only make assumptions about `block.timestamp`, the remaining values used in calculations must have a hard limit checked through input sanitization, hence they become limitations, and should no longer be considered as assumptions.
+With that, we can have a single assumption that `block.timestamp` fits 32 bits (until `Sun 07 Feb 2106 06:28:15 AM UTC`).
+However, given normal operations of the contract, we should be fine for many thousand years to come without any major risk of overflow.

 ## SAR Proof